huang-pei-mei/jm-proxy/README.md

 * axe DevTools for accessibility (aria roles, alt labels, focus states)

 * WCAG - Contrast checker

+* mobile and desktop views are styled

 * Worked on a team of 4 people over the course of 7 weeks to build this product.
 Each person was responsible for one to two services.
 I was responsible for the reviews service.
 Our github respository is https://github.com/huang-pei-mei